jekyll/jekyll/site/_docs/plugins.md

 - [Jekyll 500px Embed](https://github.com/lkorth/jekyll-500px-embed) by [Luke Korth](https://lukekorth.com/).
 A Liquid tag plugin that embeds [500px](https://500px.com/) photos.
 - [inline\_highlight](https://github.com/bdesham/inline_highlight): A tag for inline syntax highlighting.
 - [jekyll-mermaid](https://github.com/jasonbellamy/jekyll-mermaid): Simplify the creation of mermaid diagrams and flowcharts in your posts and pages.
+- [twa](https://github.com/Ezmyrelda/twa): Twemoji Awesome plugin for Jekyll.
+Liquid tag allowing you to use twitter emoji in your jekyll pages.
 #### Collections

 - [Jekyll Plugins by Recursive Design](http://recursive-design.com/projects/jekyll-plugins/): Plugins to generate Project pages from GitHub readmes, a Category page, and a Sitemap generator.